oracle/terraform-kubernetes-installer/docs/input-variables.md

-worker_iscsi_volume_create          | "false"                 | boolean flag indicating whether or not to attach an iSCSI volume to attach to each worker node worker_iscsi_volume_size            | unset                   | optional size of an iSCSI volume to attach to each worker worker_iscsi_volume_mount           | /var/lib/docker         | optional mount path of iSCSI volume when worker_iscsi_volume_size is set etcd_iscsi_volume_create            | "false"                 | boolean flag indicating whether or not to attach an iSCSI volume to attach to each etcd node etcd_iscsi_volume_size              | 50                      | size in GBs of volume when etcd_iscsi_volume_create is set etcd_lb_enabled                     | "true"                  | enable/disable the etcd load balancer. "true" use the etcd load balancer ip, "false" use a list of etcd instance ips etcdLBShape                         | 100Mbps                 | etcd cluster OCI Load Balancer shape / bandwidth k8sMasterLBShape                    | 100Mbps                 | Kubernetes Master OCI Load Balancer shape / bandwidth
+worker_iscsi_volume_create          | "false"                 | boolean flag indicating whether or not to attach an iSCSI volume to attach to each worker node worker_iscsi_volume_size            | unset                   | optional size of an iSCSI volume to attach to each worker worker_iscsi_volume_mount           | /var/lib/docker         | optional mount path of iSCSI volume when worker_iscsi_volume_size is set etcd_iscsi_volume_create            | false                   | boolean flag indicating whether or not to attach an iSCSI volume to attach to each etcd node etcd_iscsi_volume_size              | 50                      | size in GBs of volume when etcd_iscsi_volume_create is set

 ### TLS Certificates & SSH key pair
 name                                | default                 | description